aburra16/waiting-for-satoshi/script.md

 But what if he never comes?
 What if the bench swallows us and our children inherit only splinters?

+                         GIOVANNI
+You know what I thought about last night?
+What if he came, but it was
+            (leans closer, conspiratorial)
+an email.
+An email from a no-reply address.
+We missed it.
+It went to spam.

                          MAXIMILIAN
+Spam?
+The genesis of a new world, filtered out by an algorithm hunting misspelled words?
+Don’t be absurd.
+His arrival would be a sign... a universal
+            (searches for the word)
+feeling.

+                         GIOVANNI
+            (warming to the game, pantomimes typing) No, it’s an email!
+Subject line: “Project Satoshi - Go Live.”
+And there’s a link.
+You click it, Max, and it whisks you to a government looking portal with a thousand page terms-of-service agreement.
+Do you accept?
+Do you bind your soul to the digital future without reading the fine print?

+                         MAXIMILIAN
+            (playing along, anxious)
+Is there a search bar?
+Can I search for the word “freedom”?
+Or “art”?

+                         GIOVANNI
+You can!
+You scroll and discover Section 21B, subsection C:
+“*Art is permitted, provided it does not disrupt market stability.*”
+Your first painting in the brave new world, and it’s flagged by a bot for being “economically volatile.”
+What do you do then?

+                         MAXIMILIAN
+            (drops the act, sober)
+We’re waiting for a revolution, Gio, not a software update.
+	    (beat)
 He’ll come.

                          GIOVANNI